tabebill/jenkins-ansible-pipeline/README.md

 ```bash
 ssh-keygen
 ```
-- Move to the .ssh directory to paste the copied public key of the Jenkins server in the 'authorized keys' file(Comment out all text in the file).
+- Move to the .ssh directory to paste the copied public key of the Jenkins server in the `authorized_keys` file.
+Refer to the 13th step in the section: "SSH into the Jenkins Server" (Comment out all the present text in the file).
 ```bash
 cd .ssh/
 nano authorized_keys
 ```

 5. **Creating GitHub Webhook:**
 - Login to your GitHub account, move to the repository you forked, and enter settings.
-On the left panel bar, enter 'WebHooks' section and then 'Add Webhook' button.
-It will ask for authentication and after doing that, enter the payload URL(jenkins-plublic-ip -- Public IP of the Jenkins server): 'http://jenkins-public-ip:8080/github-webhook/'
+On the left panel bar, enter `WebHooks` section and then `Add Webhook` button.
+It will ask for authentication and after doing that, enter the payload URL(jenkins-plublic-ip -- Public IP of the Jenkins server): `http://jenkins-public-ip:8080/github-webhook/`
-- Select the option 'Send me everthing'.
-Leave it on 'Active'.
-The click the button 'Update webhook'
+- Select the option `Send me everthing`.
+Leave it on `Active`.
+The click the button `Update webhook`
 ![GitHub Webhook Screenshot](./screenshot4.png)

 ## Usage

 - Make changes to anything in the website files(change a sentence in the index.html).
 Commit the changes to your GitHub repository.
-- Go to the Jenkins dashboard, click on the 'jenkins-ansible-pipeline' item, and watch the build process being initiated(bottom left of the dashboard).
+- Go to the Jenkins dashboard, click on the `jenkins-ansible-pipeline` item, and watch the build process being initiated(bottom left of the dashboard).
 - Once the build is completed it will show a green tick, click on it.
-Scroll to the buttom, there you have the public IP address of the Docker server.
+Then scroll to the buttom, there you have the public IP address of the Docker server.
 Copy, and open it in a new tab.
 ![Jenkins Build Successful](./screenshot5.png)